About Andrew Bayly, FRGS

-In the 2014 Election Andrew was elected to Parliament as the National MP for the Hunua Electorate with a majority of 17,376 votes.
+Andrew was elected to Parliament in the 2014 Election as the National MP for the Hunua Electorate with a majority of 17,376 votes.
 In 2017, he further increased his majority to 19,443, the third highest in the country.
 In addition, Hunua was the electorate with the highest National Party vote in New Zealand.

-Before entering Parliament, Andrew initially trained as an accountant before working with merchant banks in New Zealand and London for a period of 10 years.
+Andrew was born in Whanganui into a farming family.
+He graduated with a Bachelor of Business Studies from Massey University and is a chartered accountant.
+He worked for the Southpac corporate finance team in New Zealand before transferring to London where he worked for a number of years.
 After returning to New Zealand, he co-founded a merchant bank, offering corporate advisory and capital markets advice to a range of government entities, local authorities and corporate clients.

-Formerly an Officer in the New Zealand Territorial Army and British Parachute (TA) Regiment, Andrew is comfortable in the outdoors and the boardroom.
-Andrew had a long career in adventure racing, including competing in three Coast-to-Coast events, marathons and Ironman events.
-More recently he took up mountaineering, having scaled many mountain peaks, including Aoraki Mt Cook and Mt.
-Aspiring, and four mountains in Antarctica, including Vinson Massif (highest mountain in Antarctica), a first ascent and new route on a third.
-In the summer of 2012/13 he dragged a sled 112km to the South Pole.
+Formerly an Officer in the New Zealand Territorial Army and British Parachute (TA) Regiment, Andrew is as comfortable in the outdoors as he is in the boardroom.
+He had a long career in adventure racing, including competing in three Coast-to-Coast events, marathons and Ironman events.
+Mountaineering is another passion and Andrew has scaled many mountain peaks, including Aoraki Mt Cook and Mt Aspiring, and four mountains in Antarctica, including Vinson Massif (the highest mountain in Antarctica), making a first ascent and completing a new route on a third.
+In the summer of 2012/13, he dragged a sled 120km to the South Pole.

 Do you like this page?